bigskysoftware/intercooler-js/README.md

 Despite its small size, Intercooler supports quite a bit of functionality.
 Some examples:

-* Specifying the event that causes an AJAX request
+* Specifying the UI event that causes an AJAX request
-* Custom response headers for meta-actions
+* A pluggable event hook system
-* A well developed event hook system
+* Custom HTTP response headers for meta-actions
-* Explicit and implicit dependencies between HTML elements
+* A dependency mechanism between HTML elements
-* A javascript API for interoperability with other javascript libraries
+* A visual debugger

 Full documentation is available on the [main Intercooler website](http://intercoolerjs.org/)